 The 10 Best Ways to Lose 10 Pounds Fast

 When it comes to burning off those final 10 pounds, all you need to do is make a few key changes—alterations to your lifestyle so small you'll barely notice.
 Master these 10 easily-implementable techniques and you'll be rocking your dream body in no time.
-And for more ways to torch calories and transform your waistline, adopt the 20 Weight-Loss Techniques Successful Dieters Share.
+Read on to find out how you can lose 10 pounds fast, while still feeling great.

 If lifting's not your thing, you could always try high-intensity interval training, or HIIT.
 Instead of lengthier, steady-as-she-goes workouts, HIIT is all start-stop-start-stop.
 For instance, maybe you sprint for two minutes and walk for one minute—and then repeat a few times.
 The goal is to push yourself toward exerting 80 to 90 percent of your energy without giving your body time to fully recover.

 Two hours of skiing burns 984 calories.
 That's more than a six-mile run!
 Considering a typical day of skiing lasts from about six to eight hours, you can incinerate thousands of calories and have a blast at the same time.
 So if it's cold outside, consider taking a few runs—even if it hasn't snowed in a while.
 These days, nearly every ski resort in the world is equipped with snowmaking equipment, so you have no excuse not to hit the slopes.
-And remember, if you can't do crazy exercise, you can still keep your metabolism humming simply by moving around me.
-In fact, it's The Single Best Way to Boost Your Metabolism Every Day.
+And remember, if you can't do crazy exercise, you can still keep your metabolism humming simply by moving around.

 According to research in the American Journal of Clinical Nutrition, folks who consume capsaicin—that's the stuff in chili peppers that brings on the spiciness—ate 200 fewer calories during the following meal.
 What's more, some experts say that spicy foods can speed up your metabolism, leading to more weight loss, though others assert there's not enough evidence to support that.
 In any case, adding a dash of Sriracha to your next meal can't hurt—unless you seriously can't handle spice.